Requirements-based Monitoring and Diagnosis in VLSS Evolution

 Vierhauser, Michael; Rabiser, Rick; Grünbacher, Paul; Aumayr, Benedikt, “A Requirements Monitoring Model for Systems of Systems“, In: Proceedings of the 23rd International Requirements Engineering Conference (RE’15), Ottawa, Canada, IEEE 2015, pp. 96-105.

-REMINDS Constraint DSL and Monitoring Tools
+REMINDS Constraint DSL and Usefulness Study

 A DSL-Based Approach for Event-Based Monitoring of Systems of Systems.
 Today, diverse approaches exist to define and check runtime behavior and performance characteristics.
 However, existing approaches often focus on specific types of systems and address certain kinds of checks, thus impeding their use in industrial SoS.
 Furthermore, as many SoS need to run continuously for long periods, the dynamic definition and deployment of constraints needs to be supported.
 We describe experiences of developing, applying and evolving a DSL-based approach for monitoring an SoS in the domain of industrial automation software.
 We evaluate the expressiveness of our DSL as well as the scalability of the constraint checker.
 We also describe lessons learned.
 When evolving our approach, we also conducted a systematic mapping study to systematically identify, classify and analyze existing research on DSL evolution.